19hours/sg-statutes/Acts/Income Tax Act.md

 [34/2008; 29/2012]

-(1A) Subsection (1), in relation to income referred to in paragraph (a), (b) or (c) of that subsection, shall continue to apply to a shipping investment enterprise the approval of which has expired or been withdrawn, but which continues to derive such income in relation to a sea-going ship acquired before or during the period of the approval, provided that the enterprise has by the date of the expiry or before the withdrawal, fulfilled all the conditions referred to in subsection (3); and any reference in this section to an approved shipping investment enterprise shall be construed accordingly.
+(1A) Subsection (1), in relation to income referred to in paragraph (a), (b), (c), (ca) or (cb) of that subsection, shall continue to apply to a shipping investment enterprise the approval of which has expired or been withdrawn, but which continues to derive such income in relation to a sea-going ship acquired before or during the period of the approval, provided that the enterprise has by the date of the expiry or before the withdrawal, fulfilled all the conditions referred to in subsection (3); and any reference in this section to an approved shipping investment enterprise shall be construed accordingly.

 [34/2008; 29/2012]

+[Act 34 of 2016 wef 25/03/2016]

 (1AA) Subsection (1)(d) does not apply to —